Torbraw/prisma-drizzle-lnl/README.md

 ### Prisma

-- Hard to do stuffs outside of the "basic" workflow (need to use raw queries)
-- Auto logging of Prisma queries
-- Satifies schemas types with Prisma types
+- Automatically omit password field from User
 - Generic search in `findAll()` with schemas validation `PrismaSearchQuerySchema`
   - Includes pagination
   - Includes sorting (keys are not validated)
   - Includes search (not validated JSON string, follow prisma where clause and must be encoded)
+- Hard to do stuffs outside of the "basic" workflow (need to use raw queries)

 ### Drizzle

+- Omit password field from User
+- A plugin exist to create validation schemas from the database schema, but the one for drizzle is not up to date [pr](https://github.com/drizzle-team/drizzle-orm/pull/2481)
 - Migrations are not the best, clearly designed for `push` workflow (for exemple, if a migration fails midway, you need to manually revert and apply the migrations)
-- Auto logging of Drizzle queries
-- A plugin exist to create validation schemas from the database schema, but the one for drizzle is not up to date [pr](https://github.com/drizzle-team/drizzle-orm/pull/2481)
 - Drizzle is less mature than Prisma, but in active development
+- SQL like queries
+- Relationnal queries #TODO

 ## Prisma specific